dlstreamer/dlstreamer/samples/gstreamer/README.md

     * [Action Recognition Sample](./gst_launch/action_recognition/README.md) - demonstrates action recognition via video_inference bin element
     * [Instance Segmentation Sample](./gst_launch/instance_segmentation/README.md) - demonstrates Instance Segmentation via object_detect and object_classify bin elements
     * [Detection with Yolo](./gst_launch/detection_with_yolo/README.md) - demonstrates how to use publicly available Yolo models for object detection and classification
-    * [Deployment of Geti™ models](./gst_launch/geti_deployment/README.md) - demonstrates how to deploy models trained with Intel® Geti™ Platform for object detection and classification tasks
+    * [Deployment of Geti™ models](./gst_launch/geti_deployment/README.md) - demonstrates how to deploy models trained with Intel® Geti™ Platform for object detection, anomaly detection and classification tasks
     * [Multi-camera deployments](./gst_launch/multi_stream/README.md) - demonstrates how to handle video streams from multiple cameras with one instance of Intel® DL Streamer application
     * [gvaattachroi](./gst_launch/gvaattachroi/README.md) - demonstrates how to use gvaattachroi to define the regions on which the inference should be performed
     * [License Plate Recognition Sample](./gst_launch/license_plate_recognition/README.md) - demonstrates the use of the Yolo detector together with the optical character recognition model